Overview

 In "The Demographics of School District Secession," Cooperstock analyzes the school district secession attempts that have occurred since the year 2000 using national data and builds upon qualitative research and case studies focused on a single region or metropolitan area.
 Drawing on social closure theory, she explores the community characteristics associated with secession attempts.
 To do so, she creates a measure of social imbalance that leverages the geographic variation between places attempting a secession and the school districts they are nested within.
 Results indicate that the percentage of residents with a college degree is among the strongest predictors of secession attempts, highlighting the salience of educational attainment at the population-level for selecting into the use of this political tool.
 Results also indicate that school districts successfully created through secession cleave onto racial and economic divides for both the residential and student populations, driven by secessions located in the South.

 School district secession processes elucidate the many pathways by which school segregation is produced and perpetuated, including micro-level school and neighborhood selection decisions, jurisdictional restructuring of district boundaries, and the national and state-level legal landscape.
-Cooperstock received multiple paper awards for this project, published in Social Forces.
+Cooperstock received multiple paper awards for this project, including from the American Sociological Association, the American Educational Research Association, and Cornell University.
+This manuscript is published in Social Forces.

 Teaching

-Before pursuing her PhD in Sociology, Cooperstock was an elementary school teacher.
+Before pursuing her Ph.D. in Sociology, Cooperstock was an elementary school teacher.
 She worked in both public and charter schools and was awarded Teach for America's Sue Lehmann Excellence in Teaching and Learning Award.
-At Cornell University, she has taught both in-person and online while serving as an instructor of record, a teaching assistant, and a Center for Teaching Innovation lead fellow.
-She recieved the Buttrick-Crippen Fellowship from the John S. Knight Institute for Writing in the Disciplines to design and teach a new course in the Fall 2023 semester -- SOC 1120: Educational Inequality and Reform Efforts in the United States.
+At Cornell University, she served as an instructor of record, teaching assistant, and Center for Teaching Innovation lead fellow.
+She received the Buttrick-Crippen Fellowship from the John S. Knight Institute for Writing in the Disciplines to design and teach a new course during the Fall 2023 semester -- SOC 1120: Educational Inequality and Reform Efforts in the United States.
+Her teaching contributions in this course were recognized with two awards: the Spencer Portfolio Award and the Gertrude Spencer Prize honorable mention.

 Publications